Educational homogamy and assortative mating have not increased

 MetadataShow full item record

-Some economists have argued that assortative mating between men and women has increased over the last several decades, thereby contributing to increased family income inequality.
+Some economists have argued that assortative mating between men and women has increased over the last several decades.
 Sociologists have argued that educational homogamy has increased.
-We clarify the relation between the two and, using both the Current Population Surveys and the decennial Censuses/American Community Survey, show that neither is correct.
+The two are conceptually distinct but often confused.
+We clarify the relation between the two and, using both the Current Population Surveys and the decennial Censuses/American Community Survey, show that neither conclusion is correct.
+Both are sensitive to how educational categories are chosen.
 The former is based on the use of inappropriate statistical techniques.
-Both are sensitive to how educational categories are chosen.
-We also find no evidence that the correlation between spouses' potential earnings has changed dramatically.